South Bend Community Hall of Fame 2016

 Gabrielle tells stories about people that reveal their personal situation within its historical context.

-One reason for my fascination with the intersection of the personal and historical may stem from my own experience.
-Born in Berlin in 1942, my family fled the city in 1945.
-This was for me the beginning of a string of migrations, boarding schools in Vienna and on the Baltic, a small town near Hamburg, a move to the US, first Urbana, Illinois, then a year in New York, and several in London where I earned a PhD in Modern Drama.
-I taught at the University of Illinois, Indiana University South Bend, and abroad.
+One reason for her fascination with the intersection of the personal and historical stems from her own experience.
+Born in Berlin in 1942, her was was killed in 1943.
+After her family was bombed out twice, they finally fled Berlin in 1945.
+This was the beginning of a string of migrations, from a village in Northern Germany to an Ursuline boarding school in Vienna, back to Germany, a boarding school on the Baltic, then several years in Darmstadt where she earned a Baccalaurate Next was a move to the US with her mother and stepfather, first Urbana, Illinois (BA in English 1964), then New York (MA Columbia University 1965), and London (PhD 1968).
+She taught at the University of Illinois, where her only sion ws born, Indiana University South Bend, and abroad.